ehotaling/Disease_Prediction/Readme.md

    ```bash
    python src/clean_data.py
    ```
 Performs Exploratory Data Analysis (EDA) on the training data.
-It utilizes data_utils.py for initial loading and basic cleaning (like target column normalization and renaming).
+It uses data_utils.py for initial loading and basic cleaning (like target column normalization and renaming).
 It then confirms dataset dimensions (approx. 247k rows, 377 features, 773 classes), analyzes the distribution of disease classes and symptom frequencies, and generates plots visualizing these distributions.